With 16% of agencies in the US now reported to be completely remote operations as of last year, it looks like remote working is here to stay.

 Why Is Virtual Team Building Important?

-As agency owners, it’s our responsibility to ensure our teams of remote workers get the attention they deserve so they can feel like they belong to a “real” team.
+As agency owners, it’s our responsibility to ensure our teams of remote workers get the tools and attention they deserve so they can feel like they belong to a “real” team.
 It’s essential to provide plenty of fun ways for your employees to mix with their colleagues, get to know each other a little better, and form real bonds despite the distance.

 Top 7 Benefits of Virtual Team Building: